Cute Bunny Punch

 These drinks taste best right after you make them, when everything's the right temperature and texture.
 If you must get a head start, keep the ice cream separate and add it at the last second so it doesn't melt too early.
 Make sure your strawberry lemonade sits in the fridge for at least 4 hours before using it so it's nice and cold against the ice cream.
 You can recap open soda and keep it in the fridge, but try to use it within a day before it goes flat.
 Keep your Peeps and marshmallows in closed packages until you need them so they don't get stale or sticky if your kitchen's humid.

-Easter Bunny Punch Homemade Pin it
+Easter Bunny Punch Homemade Save

 Easter Bunny Punch Homemade | recipesclare.com